 This course is designed to discuss basic descriptive and inferential statistical methods using statistical software.
 The emphases is on solving business-related statistical problems, including understanding the problem, identifying the proper statistical tool, using statistical software to analyze the data, understanding the output of the analysis, and formulating the conclusion to the study.
-(Fall/Spring) Pre-requisite: MAT121 and CIS101
+(Fall/Spring) Pre-requisite: MAT121 and either CIS240 or CIS270